What is an RFI?

 Answer

-In construction, the purpose of an RFI is to resolve information gaps, eliminate ambiguities and capture specific project decisions.
+In construction, the purpose of an RFI is to resolve information gaps, eliminate ambiguities, and capture specific project decisions.
 Typically, RFI questions are asked and resolved during a project's Tendering process and/or during the project's course of construction.
-The primary goal of the RFI process is to eliminate the need for time-consuming and costly corrective action(s) during a project's lifecycle.
+The primary goal of the RFI process is to eliminate the need for costly and time-consuming corrective actions during a project's lifecycle.

 Why create an RFI?